tflo/Action-Bar-Button-Growth-Direction/readme.md

 It’s pretty straightforward:

 - You have one big table with all action bars for each the Y and the X axis.
-The keys (e.g. `[1]`, `[6]`) represent the action bars by index (so Action Bar 1, Action Bar 6).
-An action bar set to `false` will be left unchanged; if `true`, the button growth direction will be reversed on the respective axis.
+The order corresponds to the action bars by index (so `[1]` is Action Bar 1, `[6]` is Action Bar 6, and so on).
+An action bar set to `false` will be left unchanged; if set to `true`, the button growth direction will be reversed on the respective axis.
 - You have a small `enabled` table.
 This is a quick way to set the behavior for _all_ bars per axis, and it can overwrite any setting in the big per-bar tables.
 You can set it to:
   - `”none”`: No bar will be reversed for the respective axis.
 Per-bar settings are ignored.
   - `”all”`: All bars will be reversed for the respective axis.
 Per-bar settings are ignored.